Text copyright © Anamel ™ 2019

 The moral right of the author has been asserted.
 All rights reserved.
 This story is published subject to the condition that it shall not be reproduced or re-transmitted in whole or in part, in any manner, without the written consent of the copyright holder, and any infringement of this is a violation of copyright law.

 The small, secluded town of Sognore has gone unnoticed by the public for decades.
 The people there faded away, leaving the town with a population of roughly five thousand.
-It was unknown if it was death that took them or anything of natural cause.
+It was not said that it was death that took them, nor anything of natural cause.
 Despite this, the people never bothered to leave.
 When they tried, something always seemed to get in their way.
 It were as if the town itself was cynical; hating the humans that inhabited it so much that it kept them there to suffer.
 Despair hung in the air in humid, suffocating clumps, haunting every road and home.

 Attracted to the window of an orange, small home, the wind peered inside its kitchen window.
 Drawn like a moth to flame, the wind ate up the scene inside.
 A hunched over figure sat on the floor, running the pad of their index finger across a shard of glass.